-The hardware private key is created, stored and used in the secure confines of the security chip.
-The hardware public key is also created in the security chip but it is made available for various purposes, hence the name public key.
+The hardware private key is created, stored and used in the secure, hardware confines of the security subsystem.
+The hardware public key is made available for various purposes (hence the name public key), but it is never exposed outside of the secure, hardware confines of the security subsystem.
 The hardware public and private keys are a critical part of the IBM key-swapping hierarchy described in a following section.

-Hardware public and private keys can be created in the following ways:
+Hardware public and private keys are created in the following ways:

-- Through the Client Security Software wizard
+- Through the IBM Client Security Setup Wizard

 - Through the Administrator Utility

-- · Using scripts
+- Using scripts